TomWhitwell/MTM_Newsite_2022/_WorkshopDocs/WorkshopBuildGuide.md

 * A USB-C PD power supply that can give 15 Volts, to power the system when you're finished.
 [Full power details](/Workshop_Quick_Start/#power-supply).
 * A soldering iron.
 Something with temperature control and a clean fine tip.
 It doesn't need to be tiny, but shouldn't be huge.
 * Solder, either leaded or unleaded, with the soldering iron set to the appropriate temperature
-* A tip cleaner, I use brass shavings, some people use a sponge
+* A tip cleaner, I use brass wool, some people use a sponge
 * A small cross-head screwdriver
 * Some tape or blu-tack to hold parts in place.
-I use thin [Kapton](https://en.wikipedia.org/wiki/Kapton) tape which is heat resistant, but you can use any kind of masking tape.
+I use thin [Kapton](https://en.wikipedia.org/wiki/Kapton) tape which is cheap and heat resistant, but you can use any kind of masking tape.
 * A Sharpie or something else to sign the PSU board
 * Some double-sided tape or epoxy glue to attach the label to the case
 * Enough light and magnification so you can see small things clearly